sripberger/nani/README.md

 ```

 ## Iterating Through the Cause Chain
-For convenience, `nani` provides a
+For convenience, Nani provides a
 [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)
 called `iterate`, which makes it easy to step through an error and it's cause
 chain: